-Unlike most other fast-paced block puzzlers, Matchblocks doesn’t task you with creating lines to then clear them.
-Instead, you’ll be tapping color sequences to tag rectangles, causing them to disappear once completely marked.
+Unlike most other fast-paced block puzzlers, Matchblocks doesn’t task you with creating lines to clear them.
+Instead, you’ll be tapping colour sequences to tag rectangles, causing them to disappear once completely marked.
 It’s very easy to get the hang of and everything starts out simple, throwing basic yellow/green combinations at you.
-But it’s not long before you level up, at which point the game adds another color, and another, and… another!
+But it’s not long before you level up, at which point the game adds another colour and another, and… another!

-Tapping away combinations of two colors, easy enough.
+Tapping away combinations of two colours is easy enough.
 Three?
 Meh, doable, but four?
 At this point, the pace quickens, the tension rises and only those truly skilled will be able to last for long.
-Practice does make perfect though, and sooner or later you’ll be tapping colors, clearing blocks like nobody’s business, adrenaline going crazy!
+Practice does make perfect though, and sooner or later you’ll be tapping colours, clearing blocks like nobody’s business, adrenaline going crazy!

-Oh and that’s just classic mode.
-While none of the other four ditch the color matching mechanic, they do tweak the rules enough to make each play vastly different.
-Arcade, which is my favorite by far, puts the level changing on a 20 second timer and limits the number of colors to two.
+Oh, and that’s just classic mode.
+While none of the other four ditch the colour-matching mechanic, they do tweak the rules enough to make each play vastly different.
+Arcade, which is my favourite by far, puts the level changing on a 20-second timer and limits the number of colours to two.
 This makes for a more focused experience as there’s less to deal with, but don’t mistake that for a less challenging experience, as arcade also manages to keep you on your toes just fine… and then some.

 Various obstacles also come crashing from the top at random intervals, just to mess with your color-tapping groove.
 These range from simple ‘tap x times to destroy’ to ones that trigger random events and some even remove entire blocks.
 The value of that last one is certainly not to be underestimated, as it has saved me on countless occasions when the screen was almost filled with those nasty rectangles.